jht1493/p5VideoKit/README.md

 ## Demo

 p5VideoKit runs best in modern desktop browsers.
-I've tested primarily in Google Chrome and some use in Apple Safari on MacOS desktop computers.
-On mobile devices (iPhone and Android) things are a little flaky.
+I've tested primarily in Google Chrome and second on Apple Safari on MacOS desktop computers.
+On mobile devices (iPhone and Android) things are flaky - landscape mode is best here.

 [Grid demo](https://jht1493.net/p5VideoKit/demo/?d=demo/grid1.json) - a pixelized grid of video.
 Hit the Reset button if you don't see any video.